 1486 IIS members.
-9761 Branch structure established; each Branch represented on Council.
+1979 Branch structure established; each Branch represented on Council.
 New President cycle introduced (future, current, and past forming a Presidential team).
 Council agrees that members can attend their meetings as observers.
-IIS office moves to Reading.
+IIS office moves to Bending.
 Journal of Information Science replaces the Information Scientist.
-IIS Annual award established for significant achievement in advancing the theory or practice of information science.
+Journal of Information Science replaces the Information Scientist.
+IS Annual award established for significant achievement in advancing the theory or practice of information science.
 Approximately 1300 members.
-1980 IIS Annual Conference held in Aberystwyth.
+IIS Annual Conference held in Aberystwyth.
 First Tripartite conference with LA and Aslib held at Sheffield, September.
 First Infotainment at Conference.
-Presidents Committee proposes to Council a sponsorship campaign (approved) and appointment of paid executive staff (postponed until funds available).
-Seminar of information scientists and university lecturers explores the impact of new trends on LIS seminar of information of IT related topics in IIS Criteria begins.
-Development.
-Inclusion of IT related topics in IIS Criteria begins.
+Presidents Committee proposes to Council a sponsorship campaign (approved) and appointment of paid 0861 executive staff (postponed until funds available).
+Seminar of information scientists and university lecturers explores the impact of new trends on LIS curring due development inclusion of it related tooks in US Criteria begins. connection development, inclusion of it reduced copies in its criteria begins.
+Development Committee reports survey of members' expectations from IIS.
 Southern Branch established.
 Publications Committee considers means for IIS to promote job advertisements.
 No award made in the IIS Essay competition (insufficient standard of entries).
-JCC reconvened.
+JUL FECONVERIEG.

 Word processors SIG established.
 1981 IIS four-year development plan aims to: increase influence with government; publish Inform monthly; expand contact facilities for members; expand membership to 2000 by 1983; employ a full-time Executive Officer.
 Group formed to promote IIS, later becoming Publicity Committee.
 Council sets up working party to consider response to industrial relations issues being met by members.
-Bedford local branch inaugurated.
-1982 1550 members.
-11S/JASIS Joint Annual Conference, St Patrick's College Dublin.
-11S/JASIS Joint Annual Award established for the best paper in Journal of Information Science and awarded to Bertie Brookes.
-11S Lardied Annual Award established for the best paper in Journal of Information Science and awarded to Bertie Brookes.
-11S updates its Criteria for information science courses.
-11S updates its Criteria for information science courses.
-11S updates its Criteria for information science courses.
-11S updates its Criteria for information profession featured.
-11S submits comments on contact other 11S 'Mums at home' to exchange experience of part-time or project related work inside or outside the home.
-11S submits comments on Copyright Green Paper.
-11S submits comments on Copyright Green Paper.
-11S rubmits comments on Copyright Green Paper.
-11S submits comments of BIRT (British Information Round Table); John Myers represents 11S.
-Subscription to CSTI renewed.
+Bedford local branch inauaurated.
+1550 members.
+1982 IIS/JASIS Joint Annual Conference, St Patrick's College Dublin.
+ISI Carfield Annual Award established for the best paper in Journal of Information Science and awarded to Bertie Brookes.
+IIS updates its Criteria for information science courses.
+IIS updates its Criteria for information science courses.
+Executive Committee refuses to table paper on unfair dismissal and employment issues; the matter was delegated to a sub-committee.
+Council agrees that honoraria will not be paid for any IIS activity.
+Society of Indexes so beserver attends the March Council meeting.
+UK government plans IT year - IIS fights to get the information profession featured.
+IIS submits comments on contact other IIS 'Mums at home' to exchange experience of part-time or project related work inside or outside the home.
+IIS submits comments on Copyright Green Paper.
+First meeting of BIRT (British Information Round Table); John Myers represents IIS.